uv10000/P3/writeup_P3_U_Voll.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ### Executive Summary

+Here is a link to my [project code](https://github.com/uv10000/P3/blob/master/Traffic_Sign_Classifier.ipynb), next to it in the github-repo P3 there is a .html export of the .jpynb showing the simulation results, alongside with this writeup-file.

+I worked in a local setup using my GTX 1070 employing the GPU Version of the carnd-term1 conda environment.

-I extended my leNet implementation as from the lecture/quizz, as suggested.
+As a starting point, I used my leNet implementation as from the lecture/quizz, as suggested.

 It did not work out of the box, and I observed severe overfitting.

-Near 100% accuracy on tthe raining set but far less (~ 60%) on the validation set).
+Near 100% accuracy on the training set but far less (~ 60%) on the validation set.

 Two major improvements:
 * Regularisation (both L_2 and dropout, details see below).
 Still underfitting but better (80% training accuracy).